6 Signs It’s Time for Your Child to Get a Phone

 16

-Too often, parents spend their time thinking of all the reasons why their child shouldn’t get a phone.
-While there are plenty of reasons young kids shouldn’t have phones, it’s also important to know when.
+Too often, parents spend their time thinking of why their children shouldn’t get a phone.
+While young kids shouldn’t have phones for many reasons, knowing when is important.
 After all, if your child doesn’t have a phone when it’s truly needed, it can quickly become problematic.

 Child to Get a Phone